 You can also do a barbell sitting curl if you want to shift the focus onto the outer muscle fibers of your biceps instead of your brachialis and brachioradialis.

 Con: Harder set up

-If you're performing sitting hammer curls, then there's no getting around it: You're going to need access to an adjustable weight bench.
+If you're performing sitting hammer curls, especially during your chest and bis routine, then there's no getting around it: You're going to need access to an adjustable weight bench.

 So if you're training in a busy commercial gym, then there's always a chance that you might have to slow down your workout until a bench becomes available, which could reduce your training motivation, and which will certainly waste your time at the very least.

 With the regular version, however, you just grab some dumbbells and start lifting.
 This convenience also means that intensity techniques, such as drop sets, become much more accessible because the dumbbell rack is in easier reach when you're standing than when you're sat down.